 Marketing and Public Relations

-Bachelor of Commerce (Marketing) & Bachelor of Commerce (Public Relations) – Double Major – BCom(Curtin)
+Bachelor of Commerce (Marketing and Public Relations)- Double Major – BCom(Curtin)

 Marketing is one of the most important functions in a successful business.

 Firms use marketing to differentiate their products and services in the marketplace, effectively communicate with their intended audience, and develop strategies to maximise consumer value, sales and profits.

 Marketers blend advertising, promotions, digital and social media marketing, public relations, retailing and sales strategies to promote an organisation’s brand, products and services.

 Your study will involve interaction with industry, as the marketing teaching team has strong industry connections.
 Units often feature real life clients; students develop strategies to solve real business problems and present their ideas directly to management representatives.

 Public Relations (PR) is about managing communications, reputation and relationships for organisations.
 It involves attracting and retaining the support of customers, employees, investors, communities and other stakeholders critical to an organisation’s success.